Six Duets, Op. 46

 On the manuscript of the orchestration, the composer added the notes "Ye.
 K. Mravina" and "N. A. Fride" to the vocal lines .

 In 1898 the duet In the Garden, By the Ford(No. 4) was orchestrated by Sergey Taneyev at the request of Modest Tchaikovsky for a concert in memory of the composer, which took place on 24 October/5 November 1898 .
 The score was published by Muzgiz in 1957.

 The orchestral version of Dawn (No. 6) was published for the first time in 1960 in volume 27 of the Complete Collected Works, edited by Irina Iordan.

-Tchaikovsky's manuscript scores of all six duets are preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+Tchaikovsky's manuscript scores of all six duets are preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 129) [view].
 The composer's autograph of the orchestral version of Dawn (No. 6) is held at the Central Music Library of the Mariinsky Theatre in Saint Petersburg.

 All the duets are dedicated to the composer's niece, Tatyana Davydova.

 In the Garden, By the Ford (No. 4) sets the title to the tune of a Ukrainian folk song.

 - In the autograph score the original title To the Mountains (Горе-горюшко) is struck out.